Configure ACI Extensions

 Configure the Network Settings.
 The available networks for this cloud are displayed in the Network Settings section.
 The Network Settings section differs for each cloud.

 Toggle the Visibility switch to determine if you want to allow your end users to use pre-configured settings.

 OFF: (Default) End users are not allowed to use preconfigured ACI extensions.

 Select the Network in the NIC section.
-See IP Allocation Mode for additional context on NIC configuration.
+See IP address allocation for additional context on NIC configuration.

 Add additional NICs, if required.

 ON: End users are allowed to use preconfigured ACI extensions.